George Lambert and 'Windamere'

 Thursday 8 February 2007 by Janda Gooding.
 No comments

-George Lambert: Gallipoli and Palestine Landscapes, Exhibition, Conservation, Exhibition Tour, Gallipoli Mission, Janda's Blog about Gallipoli, Symposium
+George Lambert: Gallipoli and Palestine Landscapes, Exhibition, Conservation, Exhibition Tour, Gallipoli Mission, George Lambert: Gallipoli and Palestine Landscapes Exhibition, Symposium

 Lenore Heath who works in the Photographs section at the Memorial has an interesting link to George Lambert.
 Lenore's grandparents, Ben and Alice Heath, owned the guesthouse 'Windamere' where Lambert died in May 1930.